Update (December 2014) – Please refer to new updated posts on this topic (links given at the the end of this post)

 Otherwise if you are flashing with a hacked/custom firmware then follow the above and rest of the screenshots given below…

-Note however that if you are flashing the phone with the hacked uda.fpsx file only, then just swap the uda file (and not the rofs and others as described in the above screenshot, thus only uda file entry will turn bold).
+Note however that if you are flashing the phone with a custom uda.fpsx file only, then just swap the uda file (and not the rofs and others as described in the above screenshot, thus only uda file entry will turn bold).
 Now proceed to the next step.

-How to avoid “Nokia dongle” error? – Make sure to disable Antivirus(es) software running in your PC before installing and launching Phoenix
+How to avoid and solve “Nokia dongle” error? – Make sure to disable antivirus(es) software running in your PC before installing and using Phoenix Service Software

 Do not panic if something goes wrong, try following